-The island is so small that no cars allowed.
-Your options for transportation are to walk, rent a bicycle or travel by horse-drawn cart.
+The island is so small that no cars are allowed.
+Your options for transportation are to walk, rent a bicycle, or travel by horse-drawn cart.

-Due to its popularity, regardless of where you are embarking from, local tour operators should be familiar with transporting tourists to Gili T.
+Due to its popularity, regardless of where in Indonesia you are embarking from, local tour operators should be familiar with transporting tourists to Gili T.

 Coming from Sanur, I was able to haggle down the price of a return boat ticket, including minivan transportation to and from the docks, to 450,000 IDR/$34 on Eka Jaya speed boat service.
 Check with local tour operators for schedules, but there are several trips per day.

-Low season for the island is February, March April and November.
+The low season for the island is February, March April, and November.

-High season is January, July, August, September and December.
+The high season is January, July, August, September, and December.

 Be sure to check the calendar for local or Muslim holidays that fall outside of Western holidays, as these will affect tourism and hotel prices regardless of the season.

 Get wet- Gili Trawangan is known worldwide as one of the best places for scuba diving and snorkeling.
-Free diving has also become popular recently.
-Prices are fixed across the island, so it’s best to just turn up and check out several different shops and see which one you gives you the best vibe.
+Freediving has also become popular recently.
+Prices are fixed across the island, so it’s best to just turn up and check out several different shops and see which one gives you the best vibe.
 I’ve used both Dive Central and Gili Divers during my stays and could recommend both.
 You are also able to rent kayaks to explore the island.
-Kayaks are available for either guided or self guided tours.
+Kayaks are available for either guided or self-guided tours.
 A guided day tour starts at 300,000 IDR/$22 USD per person.

 Bonfire on the beach– many restaurants or hotels host bonfires on the beach as the sun begins to set.
 When you see the employees stacking wood, grab a beach chair, order a beer and watch the sunset as the logs begin to crackle.